How to choose a driving instructor in Edgware

 2. Have a lesson before

-Having a short lesson (no more than one hour) prior to your test is the best way to calm your nerves, according to our driving instructors in Edgware.
+Having a short lesson (no more than one hour) prior to your test is the best way to calm your nerves, according to local driving instructors in Edgware.
 Consider it like a warm up before the test, a chance to go through any last minute manoeuvres and ease those test day nerves.
 Just remember, this lesson isn’t the time to learn anything new, just to refresh yourself on the basics.

 3. Check your mirrors!